Skip to content

 ├── Cortex-M33 hardware tries to PUSH the exception frame

-│ but SP < PSPLIM → STKOF bit set
+│ but the resulting SP would be < PSPLIM → STKOF bit set

 │